Gabriele-P03/Note/README.md

  * Note is saved on a text file called as "DD-MM-YY@HH:MM", so you can create only one note at a given date and time.

- * If you create twice, the last one will only be considered.
+   So if you create twice, the last one will only be considered.
    Notice that, as said above, notification is set every time you create a new note and cannot be deleted, so you will receive notification about both